legacysurvey/legacysurvey/pages/dr6/description.rst

 Obtaining Images and Raw Data
 ==============================

-Images from all 3 of the Legacy Surveys can be viewed directly using `the Sky viewer`_ and raw data can be obtained through `the Astro Data Lab's portal`_ (or via ftp; see also the information near the bottom of the `files`_ page).
+Images from all 3 of the Legacy Surveys can be viewed directly using `the Sky viewer`_ and raw data can be obtained through `the NOIRLab portal`_ (see also the information near the bottom of the `files`_ page).

 Sections of the coadd images in DR6 can be obtained as JPEGs or FITS files using the cutout service, as follows: